 Contents of proposals against which a considerable number of "against" votes are cast at a general meeting of shareholders are diverse.
-However, this time, we focused on the cases where a considerable number of votes have been cast against management's proposals electing directors for top management.
+However, this time, we focused on the cases where a considerable number of votes have been cast against top management's proposals for director election.
 In these cases, apparently some shareholders are supposed to have found concerns over the overall management quality, business performances, etc., of the company and therefore we decided to request explanations on their analysis of the reasons behind the "against" votes as well as their considerations of the need for shareholder dialogue and other measures.

-[Matters we requested explanations]

-- (i) How has the board conducted discussion and analysis of the reasons behind a considerable number of shareholders casting "against" votes for proposals from the company electing directors for top management?
+[Matters we requested explanations] - (i) How has the board conducted discussion and analysis of the reasons behind a considerable number of shareholders voting "against" proposals from the company for director election?
 What measures have been taken to understand the reasons for the shareholders' "against" votes?
 How has the board considered the need for shareholder dialogue and other measures? - (ii) What views have outside directors in particular expressed on the general meeting's vote results, and discussion and analysis of the results at board meetings? - (iii) Based on these considerations, what does the company think about its key challenges in its management policy and strategies, corporate governance, efficient use of capital, and so forth?
 How is the company going to deal with the challenges?

-2. Status of holding collective engagement dialogues

-The contents of this agenda were summarized as the common views of the Participating Investors in 2019, and we sent letters to 16 companies selected based on certain criteria among the companies at which a considerable number of "against" votes were cast for management's proposals electing directors for top management at their general meetings of shareholders held between March and June 2019.
-We received explanations from 12 companies through interviews or documents.
-In some cases, the management team and directors explained the management views and measures in detail during the interviews with coordinator/secretariat of IICEF.

-As a result, it was found that each of those 12 companies has analyzed the results of the general meeting of shareholders and the reasons for the many "against" votes and reported the findings to the board members.
-Although there seems to still be dispersion among companies in the level of discussion by the board, there were some companies which had undertaken new management measures and reinforcement of IR and SR activities.
-On the other hand, there also were companies whose understanding on the management issues which caused the "against" remained superficial, and their activities toward improvement seemed insufficient.
+2. Status of holding collective engagement dialogues The contents of this agenda were summarized as the common views of the Participating Investors in 2020, and we sent letters to 5 companies selected based on certain criteria among the companies at which a considerable number of votes were cast against management's proposals for election of top management at their general meetings of shareholders held between March and June 2020.
+In so doing, we excluded the companies to which we sent the letters in the past and took into consideration the various managerial impacts by COVID-19.
+We received explanations from 2 companies through interviews and from 1 company in writing.
+As a result, it was found that each of those companies has analyzed the results of the general meeting of shareholders and the reasons for the many "against" votes and reported the findings to the board members.
+Some companies discussed how they should improve the situation and how they should better communicate with investors at the interviews with IICEF secretariat.
+On the other hand, there were companies who did not reply, which implies their recognition of investors' voice is insufficient.